aguadecoco1301/handler/README.md

 	Configurate the token are required.
 	Only put your bot token in config.js > Token.
 2) Events & Commands folders:
-	In config.js are listed two folders, you can modify they names.
+	In config.js are listed two folders, you can modify the names.

 # reply
 The module reply send messages in a selected languages.